burger

 3. Click on Manage accounts.

-4. Click on Advanced setup (at the bottom).
+4. Click on Advanced configuration (at the bottom).

 6. Check and complete the missing information by scrolling down if necessary.